Media, Pennsylvania: Government

+Politics

+Media is a reliably Democratic-leaning borough, consistently delivering strong support for Democratic candidates in federal, state, and local elections.

 Education

 Primary and secondary schools

 Media lies within the Rose Tree Media School District, created by a merger with the Rose Tree Union School District and Media Borough School District in 1966.
 Public school students living within borough boundaries attend Media Elementary School, located in Downtown Media, for grades K-5.
 Springton Lake Middle School serves students in grades 6–8, and Penncrest High School serves students in grades 9–12.

 The Media-Upper Providence Friends School is the only private school in the borough.

 Mother of Providence Regional Catholic School in Wallingford is the area Catholic school of the Roman Catholic Archdiocese of Philadelphia.
 It formed in 2012 from a merger of Nativity BVM School, which was Media's only pariochal school and St. John Chrysostom in Wallingford.
 Nativity BVM school opened in 1912, with its last building occupied in 1949.
 The Nativity BVM school administration chose not to file an appeal against the 2012 order to merge.
 Some parents had lobbied for the continued operation of the school.
 The archdiocese had originally planned to make Nativity BVM the regional campus, but changed when St. John Chrystosom had appealed the decision.
 After the closure, Media Elementary School occupied the campus while renovations of the permanent Media Elementary occurred.